Umuzi-org/tech-department/content/projects/data-science-specific/data-visualisation/mobile-money-viz/_index.md

+---
-# Variable Codebook for Tanzania Mobile Money Assignment
+title: Variable Codebook for Mobile Money Visualisation
+ready: True
+---

+The table below gives the variable names in the mobile money data file, with a description of the questions and a key to the answer values.

 Variable ID	| Question	| Values
 ---|---|---